coldfrey/join-the-siege/README.md

 # Heron Coding Challenge - File Classifier

+## My Approach

+The first plan was to use some form of AI on the text content of each file to classify it.
+I decided to use Ollama running a llama 3 model to test this locally, choosing this because for high volumes of documents it would be more cost effective than an API that charges per request.

+Next I thought about deployment, how could this be a public url?
+Hosting Ollama on a server would be expensive, so I decided to test out Modal.
+I have never used Modal before, but it seems like a good solution for this problem as I would be charged per time the model is in use rather than per document.

 ## Overview

 At Heron, we’re using AI to automate document processing workflows in financial services and beyond.
 Each day, we handle over 100,000 documents that need to be quickly identified and categorised before we can kick off the automations.